andrewsuzuki/octoprint-proxy-dashboard/README.md

 Proxy server and UI for multiple Octoprints, with webcam snapshots.

-Made for MakeHaven, allowing users to keep watch on their 3d prints from outside the network without the risk of exposing individual Octaprint servers to the internet.
+Made for MakeHaven, allowing users to keep watch on their 3D prints from outside the network without the risk of exposing individual Octoprint servers to the internet.

 Written in Clojure and Javascript.